progress/Flowmon-Integrations/README.md

 # Flowmon Integrations
 This repository contains supported integrations with third-party products.
 The Progress will publish and maintain updates to these integrations here.
 If you encounter any issues, please contact the support team.

+You can find the available supported integrations in the table below.
+Depending on the type of integration, you may find the corresponding integration script, setup instructions, or other related resources in the respective folders.

+## Downloading Files from GitHub
+To download a file from this repository:
+- Navigate to the file in the GitHub interface.
+- Click on the file name to open it.
+- Click the "Download" button (or right-click "Raw" and choose "Save link as..." to save the file to your computer).

 | Third-party Product or Vendor                                               | Integration for | Type of Integration |
 |-----------------------------------------------------------------------------|-----------------|---------------------|
 | [Check Point](/Check%20Point)                                                 | Flowmon ADS     | Custom script       |